Encharted Cook

 2 Large Eggs, 2 Teaspoons Vanilla Extract

-• Sift together the flour, baking powder, baking soda, salt, and ground nutmeg.
+• While the mixture creams, sift together the flour, baking powder, baking soda, salt, and ground nutmeg onto a piece of parchment paper or into a medium bowl.

 2 ¾ Cups All-Purpose Flour, 2 Teaspoons Baking Powder, 1 Teaspoon Baking Soda, ⅛ Teaspoon Freshly Ground Nutmeg, ½ Teaspoon Salt

-• Add the dry ingredients to the creamed ingredients and mix well.
+• Reduce speed to low and slowly add the dry ingredients to the creamed ingredients and mix well.

-• Wrap the dough in cling wrap and chill it for at least two hours.
+• Wrap the dough in plastic wrap and chill it for at least two hours.

 • Preheat the oven to 400°F/204°C. Take teaspoons of the dough and roll it into balls about 1-¼" in diameter (20 grams each).
 Dip the balls into sparkling white sugar or roll them in white granulated sugar.
 Place them sugar side up and 2 ½" apart on an ungreased or parchment paper lined cookie sheet.